elastic/rally/docs/configuration.rst

 If you are ok with this default, just press "Enter" and Rally will take care of the rest.
 Otherwise, provide your Elasticsearch project directory here.
 Please keep in mind that Rally will run builds with Gradle in this directory if you start a benchmark.

-If Rally has not found git and Gradle in the first step, it will not ask you for a source directory and just go on.
+If Rally has not found Gradle in the first step, it will not ask you for a source directory and just go on.

 Now Rally is done::